kartikk221/hyper-express/README.md

 ## Encountering Problems?
 - HyperExpress is mostly compatible with `Express` but not **100%** therefore you may encounter some middlewares not working out of the box.
 In this scenario, you must either write your own polyfill or omit the middleware to continue.
+- The uWebsockets.js version header is disabled by default.
+You may opt-out of this behavior by setting the `KEEP_UWS_HEADER` to a truthy value such as `1` or `true`.
-- Open an [`> [Issues]`](https://github.com/kartikk221/hyper-express/issues) with details about what led up to the problem including error traces, route information etc etc.
+- Still having problems?
+Open an [`> [Issue]`](https://github.com/kartikk221/hyper-express/issues) with details about what led up to the problem including error traces, route information etc etc.

 ## Testing Changes
 To run HyperExpress functionality tests locally on your machine, you must follow the steps below.